-Greece’s cuisine is a delicious mix of fresh fish, meat and vegetables cooked with large amounts of lemon, onions, garlic, herbs and of course olive oil.
+Greece’s cuisine is a delicious mix of fresh fish, meat and vegetables cooked with large amounts of lemon, onions, garlic, herbs, and of course olive oil.
 The local drinks are Ouzo, Tsipouro, Mastic plus really cold beer and wines with rosé being the most popular.

-Whether it is a typical Greek meze* or a main meal, don’t hasitate to also try locally produced drinks and desserts.
-Ouzo, great rose wine, awesome desserts (baklava, loukoumades, ekmek, kourabiedes, …), Greek coffee, frape ice coffee.
+Whether it is a typical Greek meze* or a main meal, don’t hesitate to also try locally produced drinks and desserts.
+Ouzo, great rosé wine, awesome desserts (baklava, loukoumades, ekmek, kourabiedes, …), Greek coffee, frappe ice coffee.
 You need to try them all!

 *selection of small dishes like tomato/cucumber, fried calamari, grilled octopus, fried vegetables, taramosalata, garlic bread, kalamata or other types of olives, fava beans, melitzanosalata (eggplant salad), fried crusty cheese with lemon (saganaki) and many more, served to accompany alcoholic drinks like ouzo, tsipouro, wine or beer.

-Finally, be prepared for some of the locals treating you to extras whether you are in a tavern, guesthouse, traditional coffee shop (“kafeneion”) or in a cliff hanging monastery that you visit!
+Finally, be prepared for some of the locals treating you to extras whether you are in a tavern, guesthouse, traditional coffee shop (“kafeneion”) or in a cliff-hanging monastery that you visit!
 This is what Greek hospitality is all about.
 But don’t expect it to happen if you are not outgoing and authentic too!

 All our day and multi-day tours include lunch & drinks and not at any touristy taverna we happen to find or offers a good commission!!
 We expect you to judge us by the food experience you will have with us and that’s why we constantly research for the best & authentic places.
 Here are a couple of our tours that are particularly food-oriented: